williamsa005/configure-ad/README.md

 </p>
 <p>
 Inside of Microsoft Azure I create a Virtual Machine (VM) using Windows Server 2022.
 I will be duplicating this process to create another VM (Windows 10) named Client-1.

+Setup resources in Azure:
+1. Create the Domain Controller VM (Windows Server 2022) named “DC-1".
+Note: the Resource Group and Virtual Network (Vnet) will be created at this time.
+2. DO NOT FORGET THIS STEP: Set Domain Controller’s NIC Private IP address to be static.
+3. Create the Client VM (Windows 10) named “Client-1”.
+Be sure to use the same Resource Group and Vnet that was initially created in Step 1.
+4. Ensure both VMs are in the same Vnet (you can check the topology within Network Watcher)

 </p>
 <br />